emalinegayhart/MimoTomo/README.md

 - sprite - pure css. no images. every expression (droopy ears, furrowed brows, sclera tracking toward your cursor) is keyframes and transforms
 - idle / ambient ai - a timer-based state machine. at 5s, expression is neutral. at 15s it looks around. at 30s it yawns. at 60s it sleeps. wakes with a little startle when you come back

-**test plan:**
+**future plan:**
+- ability to add accessories or items to/around your mimotomo
+- move away from web app to screen analysis overlay **test plan:**

 ```bash